 The great thing about walls is that they can be used as storage in plain sight without it being too much.

-Putting up floating shelves or drilling in boxes to the wall that holds little knick-knacks and decorative items will help with your small bedroom storage, and you won’t have to worry about it looking like too much is going on.
+Putting up floating shelves or drilling in boxes to the wall, likely with the assistance of a handyman in Laurel (or the one elsewhere), that holds little knick-knacks and decorative items will help with your small bedroom storage, and you won’t have to worry about it looking like too much is going on.